 We will learn how to digitize a company logo in this lesson.
 It is intended for beginners and all steps are commented.

-Studio fills vector objects drawn by user or imported from vector file with stitches and finished design is uploaded into Embird Editor for final adjustments and save in desired format.
-When doing a real digitizing job, please note that if you do already have logo vectorized in some graphic program and saved in SVG or other format compatible with Studio, you can use the main menu > design > Import vector file function to convert vector graphics into design and avoid manual redrawing of objects.
-However, we will use manual digitizing in this lesson to learn how to do it in Studio, because lot of digitizing work must be done manually to achieve best result.
+For actual digitizing, and if you already have your logo vectorized in some graphics program and saved in SVG or another format compatible with Studio, you can use the vector graphics conversion to your embroidery design.
+Use the main menu > design > export/import > Import Vector File function to convert the vector graphics to your design and avoid having to manually redraw objects.
+However, in this lesson, we will use manual digitizing to learn how to do it in Studio, since a lot of the digitizing work needs to be done manually to get the best results.

-When digitizing design in Studio, user can import scannedpicture or photo into the background of the work area to use it as a template for digitizing.
-Digitizing itself is drawing of vector objects on top of the image and filling them with stitches.
-To make vector objects more visible on the background, imported image can be brightened, darkened or otherwise filtered.
+When digitizing a design in Studio, the user can import a scanned image or photograph onto the work area as a template.
+The digitizing process itself involves drawing vector objects on top of the image and filling them with stitches.
+To make the vector objects more visible against the background, the imported image can be brightened, darkened, or otherwise filtered.

-Use the main menu > Image > Import command to load image into the background of the work area .
+Use the main menu > Image > Import command to load image into the background of the work area.
 When importing image, Studio asks you whether you want to resize image so that it fits the current size of Hoop (Work Area) or not.
 Select No in this case.
 We will set the image size later.

 Studio can import image up to 5000 pixels width and height.